trdunsworth/DECCreport3/report_wk36.docx.md

 :::

-It is interesting to note that Priority 3 represents the highest number of calls for service.
-That would correlate to the Fire Alarm call type being the most used.
+This week, the largest call prirority was Priority 1 followed closely by Priority 3.
+When considering the volume of Fire Alarm calls, this meets expectations.

 ::: {.cell}